 The average homeowner potentially spends around 4% on utilities and 4% on gas (for leisure, work, or errands).
-Although renters generally pay smaller utility bills (efficiencies from many units in a building, smaller units, or utilities being included in rent), they must often allocate higher shares of their income (which is markedly less) as owners towards energy.
-Notably, gas for
+Although renters generally pay smaller utility bills (efficiencies from many units in a building, smaller units, or utilities being included in rent), they must often allocate a greater share of their income towards energy than owners.
+For example, in Electoral Area C, transportation fuel takes up 1 percentage point more of a renter's budget than an owner's budget, even if they often need to drive similar distances.

-The estimated energy expense falls below the 10% energy poverty threshold (when including vehicle fuel) for both owner and renter households.
-However, it is important to remind the reader that the above analysis is based on averages; many households may experience significant hardships affording their utility and gas expenses.
+The estimated energy expense for both owners and renter households falls below the 10% energy poverty threshold (when including vehicle fuel).
+However, many households may experience significant challenges affording their utility and gas expenses.
 Across the SRD, about 10% of households spent more than 10% of their income on utilities alone.
-If applied to Electoral Area C totals, this may mean at least 120 local households struggle financially.
+Applying this to Electoral Area C, at least 120 local households may struggle to afford their monthly energy costs.